-Part of KE's work on Open Scholarship aims to enhance the evaluation of research and researchers.
-This currently does not cover recognition of non-academic contributions to make Open Scholarship work, such as activities to open up and curate data for re-use, or making research results findable and available.
-Our approach is to raise more awareness on the lack of recognition in current evaluation practice and work towards a possible solution, through the development of an 'Openness Profile'.
+Part of KE's work on Open Science aims to enhance the evaluation of research and researchers.
+This currently does not cover recognition of non-academic contributions to make Open Science work, such as activities to open up and curate data for re-use, or making research results findable and available.
+Our approach in this activity is to raise more awareness on the lack of recognition in current evaluation practice and work towards a possible solution, through the development of an 'Openness Profile'.

 Interim report - Openness Profile: Defining the Concepts

-We have documented our ongoing investigation into the need for and value of new evaluation approaches of people conducting open scholarship and their outputs, in the newly published report 'Openness Profile: Defining the Concepts'.
+We documented our ongoing investigation into the need for and value of new evaluation approaches, in the report 'Openness Profile: Defining the Concepts'.

-The report provides an extensive overview of strategies, barriers, and community needs regarding openness and explores what contributions an Openness Profile, as introduced in this report, can make to enable desired openness and fairer assessment in research.
+The report provides an extensive overview of strategies, barriers, and community needs regarding openness and explores what contributions an Openness Profile,as introduced in the report, can make to enable desired openness and fairer assessment in research.